10 Best Practices for Email Security to Protect Your Business

 1. Conduct phishing awareness training

 Emails usually get breached through employee negligence and lack of knowledge.
 So the first way to increase email cybersecurity is to raise awareness about the main threat: phishing.
-All employees should receive in-depth training on recognizing and avoiding attempted phishing schemes.
+All employees should receive in-depth training on email threat protection — recognizing and avoiding attempted phishing schemes.
 The main points to cover here are:

-• Never clicking on random links received through email
+Never click on random links received through email

 Once employees are familiar with these precautions, your company’s susceptibility to phishing emails will significantly decrease and your business email security will improve in general.

 Email attachments and suspicious links are the most common methods cybercrooks use to spread malicious software.
-Ensure that your employees are well aware of these devious practices and are trained to spot them in real-life situations.
-With time and a lot of practice, your team will develop a sense for suspicious email links and attachments, which should considerably lower the potential attack vector and significantly improve your overall security posture.
+To establish well-functioning business or corporate email security, ensure your employees know these devious practices and are trained to spot them in real-life situations.
+With time and a lot of practice, your team will develop a sense of suspicious email links and attachments, which should considerably lower the potential attack vector and significantly improve your overall security posture.

 3. Enable multi-factor authentication